bensonbenson/package-tracker/README.md

 - [x] Push data to firestore
 - [x] Pull data from firestore
 - [ ] More polish
-- [ ] Typescript because i was naive and started with JS
-- [ ] More carrier support
+- [ ] Lazy load large amount of packages
-- [ ] Better auth
+- [ ] Select all for delivered

 ## Preview